 Diagnosis of Uterine Endometriosis

-Examination and Ultrasound
+Gynecological Examination and Ultrasound

-Hysteroscopy – an Accurate Diagnostic Method
+Hysteroscopy – a Precise Diagnostic Method

-Laboratory Tests and Additional Examinations
+Laboratory Tests and Additional Studies

 Modern Methods of Treating Endometriosis